matrix-org/matrix-spec-proposals/proposals/4048-signed-key-backup.md

 ## Unstable prefix

-Until this MSC is accepted, the property name `org.matrix.msc4048.authenticated` should be used in place of `authenticated` in the `SessionData` object, and the property name `org.matrix.msc4048.mac2` should be used in place of `mac2` in the `session_data` property.
+Until this MSC is accepted, the following unstable names should be used:

+- the property name `org.matrix.msc4048.authenticated` should be used in place of `authenticated` in the `SessionData` object,
+- the property name `org.matrix.msc4048.mac2` should be used in place of `mac2` in the `session_data` property,
+- the SSSS identifier `org.matrix.msc4048.mac` should be used in place of `m.megolm_backup.v1.mac`.

 ## Dependencies